Random subcomplexes and Betti numbers of random edge ideals: Projective dimension, depth, and extremal Betti numbers

 Also recall that if $\sigma$ is a face of a simplicial complex $X$ then the \defi{link} of $\sigma$ is given by

 Observe that if $X$ is a pure $k$-dimensional complex then the link of a $(k - 2)$-dimensional face is a graph.
-With this in place we can state Garland's result \cite{Garland}, which is itself a special case of \cite[Theorem 2.1]{BallmannSwiatkowski}
+With this in place we can state Garland's result \cite{Garland}, in particular a special case of it from \cite[Theorem 2.1]{BalSwi}

 \begin{theorem}[Garland, Ballmann--\'{S}wi\c{a}tkowski] Let $X$ be a pure $k$-dimensional finite simplicial complex such that for every $(k - 2)$-dimensional face $\sigma$ the link $\lk_X(\sigma)$ is connected and has spectral gap larger than $1 - 1/k$.
 Then $H^{k - 1}(X; \Q) = 0$. \end{theorem}